gataman/ga_image_uploader/README.md

 Contributions are welcome.
 If you find any issues or have suggestions for improvement, please open an issue or pull request.

 ## License
 This package is released under the MIT License.
-See the [LICENSE](https://github.com/gataman/ga_image_uploader/LICENSE) file for details.
+See the [LICENSE](https://github.com/gataman/ga_image_uploader/blob/main/LICENSE) file for details.

+## Note
+This project is a work in progress and still under development.